 The Hawryluk Collection of Art in Nature

-Newfields has announced a new series of outdoor public art installations for The Virginia B. Fairbanks Art & Nature Park that will activate the park and create dynamic opportunities for engagement and exploration.
-A transformative $3 million gift by longtime Newfields patron and philanthropist Kent Hawryluk, will support the ongoing commissioning and presentation of large-scale sculpture, creating The Hawryluk Collection of Art in Nature.
-This evolving series will be hosted on The Hawryluk Sculpture Green, located in the heart of The Virginia B. Fairbanks Art & Nature Park.
+Newfields announces a new series of outdoor public art installations for The Virginia B. Fairbanks Art & Nature Park that activate the park and create dynamic opportunities for engagement and exploration.
+A transformative $3 million gift by longtime Newfields patron and philanthropist Kent Hawryluk supports the ongoing commissioning and presentation of large-scale sculpture, creating The Hawryluk Collection of Art in Nature.
+This evolving series is hosted on The Hawryluk Sculpture Green, located in the heart of The Virginia B. Fairbanks Art & Nature Park.

-The initiative will launch in 2024 with a site-responsive commission by artist Heather Hart, whose colorful interactive rooftop installations appear as if they have fallen from the sky, allowing visitors to climb through windows and doors and onto the roof.
-Hart’s project, which will become a site for spontaneous and planned performances, workshops, and community discussions, will debut as part of a larger exhibition, Home Again.
+The initiative launched in 2024 with a site-responsive commission by artist Heather Hart, whose colorful interactive rooftop installations appear as if they have fallen from the sky, allowing visitors to climb through windows and doors and onto the roof.
+Hart’s project, which becomes a site for spontaneous and planned performances, workshops, and community discussions, debuts as part of a larger exhibition, Home Again.

 Artworks featured in the Home Again exhibition include: